 - Print the number of complete years the student has been exposed to academic English, writing one number in each box.
 Fill in the corresponding circle in each column. - Fill in one oval to indicate the student's primary disability.
 Fill in one additional oval to indicate the student's secondary disability, if applicable. - 25.
 In the Alternate ACCESS for ELLs Student Response Booklet, complete the test administration questions to the best of your ability.
 The information provided here appears on the Alternate ACCESS for ELLs Individual Student Report.
-See the Alternate ACCESS for ELLs Individual Student Report.
 See the Alternate ACCESS for ELLs Interpretive Guide for Score Reports for detail on scores.